DiBarrera/git-github-usage-blog/README.md

 -->

-# git-github-usage-blog
+# Git and Github Usage

-Git and Github Usage Practice with Blog project
+## Git and Github Usage Practice with Blog project

 <!-- TABLE OF CONTENTS -->
 <details open="open">